Automaton Constrained Q-Learning: Preliminaries

 \paragraph{Automata} The robotics tasks discussed so far can be expressed more specifically as \ac{STL} formulae in the recurrence class, as defined in \cite{manna1990hierarchy}, and all such formulae can be translated into abstract machines called \acp{DBA} \cite{baier2008principles}.
 A \ac{DBA} is formally defined by the tuple $A = (\Sigma, \mathcal{Q}, \delta, q_0, F)$, consisting of an alphabet $\Sigma$, a set of internal states $\mathcal{Q}$, a transition function $\delta : \mathcal{Q} \times \Sigma \rightarrow \mathcal{Q}$, an initial state $q_0 \in \mathcal{Q}$, and a set of accepting states $F \subseteq \mathcal{Q}$.
 An automaton is used to process an infinite sequence of arbitrary symbols from the alphabet $\Sigma$ and determine whether the sequence satisfies or does not satisfy the original logical expression.
-In our setting, a symbol processed by the automaton is an \ac{MDP} state $s \in \mathcal{S}$.
+In our setting, a symbol processed by the automaton is a subset of atomic propositions $l \in 2^{AP}$ that are true in some \ac{MDP} state $s \in \mathcal{S}$.
+This symbol $l$ is referred to as the state's labeling and the mapping of states to their labeling is denoted by a labeling function $L : \mathcal{S} \to 2^{AP}$.
 The automaton $A$ is always in some state $q \in \mathcal{Q}$, and starts in the state $q_0$.
-Each element $\sigma \in \Sigma$ of the input sequence causes some change in the automaton's internal state according to the transition function $\delta$.
+Each element $\sigma \in \Sigma$ of an input sequence causes some change in the automaton's internal state according to the transition function $\delta$.
 For convenience, we will refer to edges in the automaton with transition predicates.
-A transition predicate is a propositional formula that holds for all $\sigma \in \Sigma$ which induce a transition between two states $q_i, q_j \in \mathcal{Q}$ according to $\delta$.
+A transition predicate is a propositional formula that holds for all $\sigma \in \Sigma$ which induce a transition between two states $q_i, q_j \in \mathcal{Q}$ according to $\delta$ \cite{alpern1987Recognizing}.
 By processing each state while an agent interacts with an \ac{MDP}, the internal automaton state provides information to the agent about its current progress in the task.
 This is the fundamental idea behind a Product MDP, which combines any \ac{MDP} with a deterministic automaton and is a standard technique in model checking for probabilistic systems \cite{baier2008principles}.
 A complete definition for a product \ac{MDP} in an \ac{RL} context can be found in previous work such as \cite{hasanbeig2020deep, toroicarteRewardMachines2022}.